I Shouldn't Have Ignored the Signs

 Rachel and Bruce soon divorced, and she moved from Jersey to be with family in Georgia, taking both of their sons with her.
 During the divorce process, Bruce resorted to drinking, and even stealing to pay for some of his expenses.

 Isn't that interesting?
 Over a 10+ year span, this woman never overcame her anger issues.
 Her boyfriend couldn't change her.
 Becoming his wife didn't change her.
 Giving birth to two boys didn't change her.
 And what ultimately ended that relationship was a red flag that was there since before the two of them met.

 We can do better when it comes to screening potential mates.
 Our mindset is so screwed that teenage boys get pressured into a toxic relationships just to say that they have a girl.
 Guys in their 20s who have been conditioned to think their worth revolves around how many girls they can get, are living depressed because they've never had a girlfriend or they've never lost their virginity.
-Even men believe that we're not real men if we won't "handle" a negative woman.
+Even grown men believe that we're not real men if we won't "handle" a negative woman.

 Let's face it: these myths persist because men and boys keep on falling for them.
 Some even virtue signal to guilt trip other men and boys to believe all the hype.
 In which case, why should those women change when there's always another one?
 As they say in Thoughts Men Aren't Supposed to Think, we have to control the situation.
 Society and negative women aren't going to do it for us.

 Those of you who are still in the dating process, pay attention to the signs and learn from those who didn't.
 This can save you from a miserable relationship that ends with your ex possibly making false accusations or wanting a ridiculous amount of child support, or you ending up in debt and the loss of your kids.
 Stop allowing bitter girls and the men who love them to trick you into accepting a bad deal.
 Be patient enough for a woman who shows you the respect and support that both parties need from a relationship.